Sub-500ms Voice AI: How Real-Time Agents Are Reshaping Automation | UData Blog

 The Architecture Behind Sub-500ms Voice Agents

 The result: a pipeline where the user hears a response in 400–600ms from when they stop speaking — comparable to human response times in phone conversations.
+This is the kind of real-time automation infrastructure that separates production-grade voice systems from slow cloud-dependent integrations.

 What This Unlocks for Business Automation